 You always want to test new variables to improve performance.
-When it comes to optimization, you want to follow other ad testing best practices:
+When it comes to optimization, you want to follow ad testing best practices such as:

-- A/B Test: Choose one variable to test.
+- A/B Testing: Choose one variable to test.
 You always want to isolate the variable, so you know what’s responsible for being the winner.
 For example, test the ad image or the headline with everything else staying the same.

-For other tips and strategies, be sure to check out more articles specifically on Facebook advertising from the KlientBoost blog.
+For other tips and strategies, be sure to check out more articles on Facebook advertising from the KlientBoost blog.

 Downsides of Turning to the Dark Side?

 The biggest complaint about dark posts is that you cannot edit them.
 If you’ve boosted an existing post to an ad set, you cannot edit the headline or link.
-If you notice a spelling error, you would have to create a new post and then boost that new post across all of your ad sets.
+If you notice a spelling error, you’ll have to create a new post and then boost that new post across all of your ad sets.

-Also, if you’re the type to hard code your utm parameters into the link itself, that will affect tracking across all of your ads.
+Also, if you’re the type to hard code your UTM parameters into the link itself, that will affect tracking across all of your ads.

 To eliminate this, you’ll want to utilize Facebook’s “URL Parameters” option at the ad level for each ad post you create.

 Have you tried dark posting before?
 Did you find it easier and more efficient?
 Did you struggle with doing it right?
 Or did you receive results that made you happier than Yoda?
-I would love to hear about your experiences with Dark Posting below in the comments.